aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

   - Programming
 ---

-Microsodft released .NET 5 couple of days ago which comes with a new version of C#, namely C# 9.
+Microsoft released .NET 5 couple of days ago which comes with a new version of C#, namely C# 9.
 In this blog post I will not rant about the beauties of the record types in C# 9, rather I will try to warn my fellow developers about couple of issues I've noticed about the record types.

 <!--end-of-excerpt-->